General Product Questions

 - Detection: Identify mobile devices the moment they try to connect to your network, either via a wireless access point or a wired network port.
 No agents or software are required.

 - Visibility: Categorize and report handheld mobile devices by brand and by user.
 ForeScout supports Apple iPhone and iPad, Windows Mobile, Nokia Symbian, Android, and BlackBerry devices.
-With the addition of ForeScout Mobile, you can see detailed information about each device such as hardware model, OS version, installed apps, IP address, serial number, phone number, and more.
+With the addition of ForeScout Mobile Security Module, you can see detailed information about each device such as hardware model, OS version, installed apps, IP address, serial number, phone number, and more.

 - Registration: ForeScout CounterACT can force mobile users to go through an automated guest registration process via HTTP hijack.